atoms-ufrj/playmol/docs/commands.md

 * _arithmetic_: an arithmetic mead is computed for the corresponding [atom_type] attributes.

-__NOTE__: When analyzing a pair of atom types in order to apply a mixing rule, Playmol will initially try to find an exact match of atom types (that is, without considering wildcards) in the specified mixing rules, and then apply the first found rule.
-If it fails to find one, it will try again, but now considering the presence of wildcards during the search.
+__NOTE__: If several mixing rules fit to a given pair of atom types, Playmol will select the first mixing rule with the minimum number of type identifiers containing wildcards.

 **Examples**: